isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 https://www.nas.gov.sg/archivesonline/photographs/record-details/04116d41-1162-11e3-83d5-0050568939ad

-The JTC tailored its new land and factory development to ever evolving economic needs, and part of this also involved establishing new leisure attractions, amenities and industrial facilities, a number of which have become closely associated with the new Jurong.
+JTC also tailored the design of its housing estates to include spaces for recreational and greenery.
 At the planning stage, some 580ha of land, or 12% of the total, was slated for parks, gardens and other green spaces.
 The natural heritage of Jurong was also considered, with the upper Sungei Jurong area demarcated as a buffer zone between the industrial and residential areas.
 Tracts of trees, shrubbery and grass field also separated the two areas.
 These efforts added a green aspect to the industrial character of Jurong, while also preserving a slice of the area’s natural heritage.

 ### **Recreation Spaces in Jurong**